 For a unique dining experience in Marbella Old Town, you’d be hard-pressed to find a better place than the secret garden of this soulful farm-to-table restaurant.

-Best for Modern Brunch Fare: Maleva Bakery
+Best for Brunch: Maleva Bakery

 In a city studded with big-name restaurants and bustling tapas bars, Maleva is a breath of fresh air.
 Tucked on a quiet, leafy street behind the beach promenade and away from the tourist crowds, this trendy bakery-cum-café specializes in artisan sourdough bread, but also offers breakfast, lunch, brunch, and all sorts of delicious baked goods – and does it all so well!